Tench-class submarine: Service

-Ten of the 29 Tench-class submarines were completed in time to conduct war patrols in World War II, entering service beginning in late 1944.
-They finished what the previous classes had largely accomplished: the near-total destruction of the Japanese merchant fleet.
+Ten of the 29 Tench-class submarines completed were in time to conduct war patrols in World War II, entering service beginning in late 1944.
+They finished what the previous classes had largely accomplished, the near-total destruction of the Japanese merchant fleet.
 Another significant contribution was the rescue of downed aviators near Okinawa and Japan.
-Two additional boats (Cutlass and Diablo) entered Japanese waters on their first war patrols immediately after the 13 August 1945 cease-fire.
+Two additional boats (Cutlass and Diablo) entered Japanese waters on their first war patrols immediately after the 13 August 1945 cease fire.
 Construction on the last four of the class was suspended, and they were completed 1948–1951.

-Postwar, 24 of the 29 Tenches were modernized under the Fleet Snorkel and Greater Underwater Propulsion Power (GUPPY) programs, with most continuing in US service into the early 1970s.
+After the war, 24 of the 29 Tench-class boats were modernized under the Fleet Snorkel and Greater Underwater Propulsion Power (GUPPY) programs, with most continuing in US service into the early 1970s.
 Fourteen were transferred to foreign navies for years of additional service, and the former remained active in Taiwan's Republic of China Navy as Hai Shih as of July 2021, the last of the class in service with any navy.

 Naval Reserve trainer

-Interested in maintaining a ready pool of trained reservists, the Navy assigned at least 58 submarines from 1946 to 1971 to various coastal and inland ports (even in Great Lakes ports such as Cleveland, Detroit, and Chicago), where they served as training platforms during the Reservists' weekend drills.
+Interested in maintaining a ready pool of trained reservists, the Navy assigned at least 58 submarines from 1946 to 1971 to various coastal and inland ports (even in Great Lakes ports such as Cleveland, Detroit, and Chicago), where they served as training platforms during the reservists' weekend drills.
 At least three Tench-class boats served in this capacity.
 In this role, the boats were rendered incapable of diving and had their propellers removed.
 They were used strictly as pierside trainers.
 These were in commission but classed as "in commission in reserve", thus some were decommissioned and recommissioned on the same day to reflect the change in status.